Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 Compression is not automatically bad.
 A good resume should summarize.
 Nobody wants a complete event log of every meeting, outage, migration, argument, incident, refactor, design review, and production surprise.

-But compression always chooses what to keep.
+Compression always chooses what to keep.

 A resume tends to preserve: